Bedrock-OSS/bedrock-wiki/docs/documentation/aim-assist.md

 	}
 }
 ```
-With this you'll automatically active Aim Assist after switch to your Custom Camera Preset
+With this you'll automatically activate Aim Assist after switching to your Custom Camera Preset.
 :::warning
-aim assist doesn't work on first person camera
+Aim assist doesn't work on first person camera.
 :::